skyglobal/analytics/_site/README.md

 3. You should be able to see the documentation site in your browser on http://localhost:4000

 ### Testing
-Tests are found in the test directory.
-At present only functional tests are run.
-These tests use minitest and capybara.
+Tests are in the test directory and use minitest and capybara for functional and mocha for unit.

-To run the test suite, simply type `rake functional` in your terminal
+These tests are automatically run on the CircleCI server upon pushing to Github

-You can add additional files within the functional directory and these will be picked up by the rake task.
+To run the functional test suite, simply type `rake functional` in your terminal.

-The tests within the functional directory will be run on the CI server automatically upon pushing to Github
+To run the unit test suite, type `grunt test` in your terminal.

 ### Deployment
 In order to release a new version of the library, the version number in _config.yml must be